-Legacy vulnerabilities remain a real problem for businesses and organizations around the world.
-A recent report revealed the most Googled cyber threats and vulnerabilities over the past five years, and it was notable that legacy vulnerabilities account for a very large number of the searches.
+Legacy hardware vulnerabilities remain a real problem for businesses and organizations around the world.
+A recent report revealed the most Googled vulnerability in cyber security over the past five years, and it was notable that legacy vulnerabilities account for a very large number of the searches.

-When legacy vulnerabilities are not patched, they can be exploited by hackers to obtain an easy way into systems and applications.
+When legacy hardware and software vulnerabilities are not patched, they can be exploited by hackers to obtain an easy way into systems and applications.

-In this article, we will take a look at five legacy vulnerabilities that many organizations, including your own, may not yet have patched.
+In this article, we will take a look at five types of hardware vulnerabilities that many organizations, including your own, may not yet have patched.

 Heartbleed was discovered in 2014—and yet six years later is still a problem.
 It is a code flaw in the popular cryptography library OpenSSL; a resource for developers with tools and information that allows the implementation of Secure Sockets Layer (SSL) and Transport Layer Security (TLS) protocols.